cmcgartl/AVL-Tree/bst_avl_testcase_builder/README.md

 ## Running the testcases
-1. Copy this directory into your `hw6` folder
+1. Copy this directory into a new folder
 2. Open a docker shell and cd into `bst_avl_testcase_builder`
 3. Running the testcases:
    - `make` - Runs bst and avl testcases (Be sure to scroll up to see output of bst testcases)